JairParra/Modified_MNIST_state-of-the-art_exploration/data_raw/README.md

 # data_raw
-- raw data without pre-processing, as is, is stored here.
+- The original data can be obtained from https://www.kaggle.com/c/modified-mnist/data

 ## File Description (from Kaggle)
 - train_max_x - Contains the training set images.